Medication Search: AG-Moxifloxacin

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to use this medication if their doctor has not prescribed it.

 Each mL of sterile, isotonic solution contains 5.45 mg of moxifloxacin hydrochloride, equivalent to 5 mg moxifloxacin base.
 Nonmedicinal ingredients: sodium chloride, boric acid and water for injection.
 May also contain sodium hydroxide to adjust pH.

 How should I use this medication?

-If you miss a dose, take it as soon as possible and continue with the next dose 24 hours later.
-Do not take more than 1 dose within any 24 hour period.
-Do not take a double dose to make up for a missed one.
+If you miss a dose, instill it as soon as possible and continue with your regular schedule.
+If it is almost time for your next dose, skip the missed dose and continue with your regular dosing schedule.
+Do not administer a double dose to make up for a missed one.
 If you are not sure what to do after missing a dose, contact your doctor or pharmacist for advice.

 Do not dispose of medications in wastewater (e.g. down the sink or in the toilet) or in household garbage.
 Ask your pharmacist how to dispose of medications that are no longer needed or have expired.

 - are allergic to moxifloxacin or any ingredients of the medication

 - are allergic to any fluoroquinolone antibiotics (e.g., ciprofloxacin, levofloxacin, gatifloxacin, ofloxacin, norfloxacin)

 What side effects are possible with this medication?